laraexm/squirrel-tracker/README.md

 ### /map/
     * This page is a map of NYC with 100 random squirrel sightings plotted on it
     * Feel free to zoom in and zoom out

+### /sightings/stats/
+    * This page demonstrates some stats of the sightings data in the database

+### /sightings/add/
+    * This page is used to create a new squirrel sighting

 # Technologies
    * This project utilizes Google VM as the main development instance